Commonwealth Policy on Indigenous Affairs

 This was followed by the Commonwealth's announcement of six targets

 intended to 'Close the Gap in Indigenous disadvantage'.
-These were:
+These are:

 To halve the mortality gap between Indigenous children and other